My try at this. It's always interesting to learn what kind of people make these smolwab places, so I thought I might contribute a bit as well.

 Here on ^C I have a more minimal version of this config without plugins that can be found here.

-very minimal.
-It's actually developed for OpenBSD, but can be obtained elswhere just fine.
-I don't really want much features from a WM.
-Groupes instead of desktops are nice, but I rarely open that much windows, let alone non-maximised.
+It's very minimal I don't really want much features from a WM and evilwm provides on that part.
+I have user CWM previously, but wasn't very happy about me switching keyboard layouts.
 I use xbindkeys for key bindings and feh to set wallpaper.
 I don't like docks, but I do have some info in tmux bar.

 I don't to tiling, since the only application which would make sense to tile with my screen resolution is the terminal, and I have tmux for that.
 I like how you don't get distracted by theming, since there is nothing to theme.